sdil/voting-serverless-cdk/README.md

 - **[AWS API Gateway]** It's almost impossible to write a API Doc for AWS API Gateway HTTP API, so use REST API if you planning to have one.
 - **[AWS Lambda]** In order to setup Python deps packages, you have to use Lambda Layer where it will be mounted in `/opt/` in actual Lambda function.
 For Python 3.8, you have to put the files in `./python/lib/python3.8/site-packages/` so that the Lambda function can use the packages correctly.
 - **[NuxtJS]** You cannot write a `<nuxt-link>` in `<b-navbar>` tag.
 It will cause a hydration issue.
 Use this instead: `<b-navbar-item tag="router-link" :to="{ path: '/' }">`.
+- **[NuxtJS]** Refer [here](https://www.youtube.com/watch?v=fzcG5Oe31bo) for tutorial on how to build a AWS Cognito integration with Nuxt JS.
+- **[NuxtJS]** I tried to use Amplify Auth Vue UI Component for frontend to authenticate user, however, the page is not reactive and slows down the system.
+The UI Component is somehow big and make the web app bloated.

 ## Contributing